craeckor/craeckor/README.md

 - ⚡ Fun fact: ...
 -->

-My Logical Name is craeckor, my Physical name is... `Error: Variable physicalname not found, Please check the spelling or create the Variable physicalname!`
+My name is craeckor

-All my profiles like Steam or Discord are Visible under [little-link.sshwifty.de](https://little-link.sshwifty.de).
+All my profiles like Steam or Discord are Visible under [craeckor-little-link.craeckor.io](https://craeckor-little-link.craeckor.io).

 ### 📫 How to reach me:

 Want to send me a Mail?
-Noo Problem! [craeckor@craeckor.io](mailto:craeckor@craeckor.io) or `$profilename@$profilename.io` or `%profilename%@%profilename%.io`.
+Noo Problem!: [craeckor@craeckor.io](mailto:craeckor@craeckor.io).

-Contact me on Discord: `craeckor#0001`.
+Want to chat with my?
+My Discord: `craeckor`.